azuredevcollege/trainingdays/day7/challenges/challenge-2.md

         app: myapi
 ```

-So, let's see, if we have these labels attached to the API pods.
+So, let's see, if we have these labels attached to the API pods:

 ```shell
 kubectl get pods --show-labels -o wide